 The company employs field claim management teams in 21 centers and 53 satellite and specialty-only offices in 45 states.

 Sales and Marketing

 Customers include commercial businesses, government agencies, associations, and individuals.

-Travelers' business insurance offerings are distributed through about 12,000 independent agents and brokers across the US.
+Travelers' offerings are distributed through about 13,000 independent agents and brokers across the US.
 In business and international, some 11,300 agents are supported by three customer service centers and about 130 field offices.
 International also writes business abroad, where its products are distributed through Lloyd's wholesale and retail brokers.

-The personal products are distributed through some 12,000 independent agents, employee and affinity groups, and direct marketing.
-Meanwhile, the financial, professional, and international insurance segment distributes products through more than 6,000 independent agents and brokers.
+Personal products are distributed through some 11,000 independent agents, employee and affinity groups, and direct marketing.
+Meanwhile, the Bond & Specialty Insurance segment distributes products through some 5,900 independent agents and brokers.

-Despite general market turmoil, The Traveler's revenues have maintained a slow-but-steady growth rate in recent years -- a sign that the company has spread itself smoothly across industries and took no significant hits to its premiums.
-In 2013 the company reported a 2% increase in revenues to some $26.2 billion due to higher premiums earned in the business and personal insurance segments.
+Despite general market turmoil, Travelers' revenues have maintained a slow-but-steady growth rate in recent years -- a sign that the company has spread itself smoothly across industries and took no significant hits to its premiums.
+In 2015, revenue was flat at around $27 billion due to marginally higher premiums offset by lower investment income.

 Though Travelers has reduced its international holdings in recent years, the company is pursuing opportunities in emerging markets such as Brazil.
 For example, in 2015 it bought a 95% stake in the property/casualty operations of its J. Malucelli joint venture in that country (which now operates under the Travelers brand).
 The firm is also considering expansion in high-growth countries such as India and China.